mieweb/docs/content/rapid-deployment/review-sessions/review-session-patient-registration.md

 If the new chart does not retrieve any possible matches, the full registration screen will load.
 If matches were found, but the chart is unique, simply click the link to continue adding the chart.
 This will load the registration screen.
 All of the information that is added upon registration will populate the Demographics of the Admin chart tab.
 Fill out the registration fields, as appropriate.

 When a field is set as a required entry, the field will display with red highlighting.
 As a default, Last Name, First Name, and Date of Birth are required fields.
-Required fields can be configured, as needed, and will be scoped and quoted separately, accordingly to the level of effort required.
+Required fields can be configured, as needed, and will be scoped and quoted separately, according to the level of effort required.

 {{% tip %}}
 The Postal Code field will accommodate international postal codes and will display without autoformatting.